-- To save money for a nanny, Homer resigned from "the Civil War Recreation Society I love so much."
+- In "Simpsoncalifragilisticexpiala(Annoyed Grunt)cious", to save money for a nanny, Homer resigned from "the Civil War Recreation Society I love so much."

 - For added humor, Homer was playing Ambrose Burnside, inventor of the sideburns.
 We also get this gem:

-- Springfield Elementary tried to sneak peeks at a reenactment during a field trip, because they didn't have the money to pay to get in; the soldiers (both North and South) chased them away.
+- In "The PTA Disbands", Springfield Elementary tried to sneak peeks at a reenactment (of an outright war crime - the Southern troops tried to surrender before the battle even started) during a field trip, because they didn't have the money to pay to get in; the soldiers (both North and South) chased them away.